 Achieving the desired success will lead you to a place where you’ll be doing the same work, over and over again, for days, months, for sometimes even years.
 And no one will care a lot of times.

 Because the work we do, no matter whether we’ll work for a company or for ourselves, will still be work.
 And a lot of times it will feel quite boring.

 - That’s what we repeatedly hear from our parents when we’re young and we can’t afford a condo.
 It’s like watching the same episode, over and over again, of the worst TV series.

 - I read their newsletter quite regularly and it’s super awesome.
 You can see the article I’m referring to by visiting this link.

 - I really love the articles by James Clear.
-If you still haven’t read anything he have written, make sure to check this site: JamesClear.com
+If you still haven’t read anything he has written, make sure to check this site: JamesClear.com

-- I lost count how many sites I’ve abandoned throughout the years.
-Probably 5.
-I put a lot of work for around a year and then suddenly, I have this cool new idea that seems “way better” than what I’m currently doing.
+- I lost count of how many sites I’ve abandoned throughout the years.
+Probably 7.
+I put in a lot of work for around a year and then suddenly, I have this cool new idea that seems “way better” than what I’m currently doing.
 What a waste of time.